-We provide a service for the treatment of rats, mice and cockroaches.
-The treatment of rats inside and outside is free, a charge of £62 applies to mice, cockroaches and wasps (we do not treat bees).
+We provide a weekday service for the treatment of rats, mice, cockroaches and wasps.
+The treatment of rats is free.
+A charge of £62 applies for treatment of other pests.
+We do not treat bees.

 Treatment for businesses and landlords